itsyashpal2021/Messaging-App/README.md

 TODO:

-better fetching of data rather than interval posts? separate profile picture component (images upload in drive/aws and save url in mongo)
+better fetching of friend data rather than interval posts --> state updates separate profile picture component (images upload in drive/aws and save url in mongo) check all comps rendering ...